PengchengShi1220/NexToU/README.md

 cd nnUNet-2.0 && pip install -e .
 ```

 If you're using the `3d_fullres_nextou` configuration, make sure to update your `nnUNet_preprocessed/DatasetXX/nnUNetPlans.json` file.
-The "UNet_base_num_features" and "unet_max_num_features" parameters should be a multiple of 3.
-Additionally, you may need to update the "patch_size" parameter to ensure that each dimension is a multiple of 32.
+You may need to update the "patch_size" parameter to ensure that each dimension is a multiple of 32.
 You can add the following JSON snippet to your existing `nnUNetPlans.json`.
 Have a look at the example provided in the [nnUNetPlans.json](https://github.com/PengchengShi1220/NexToU/blob/0ebb816b8d68762eeec7d4f412538d8b448143da/nnUNetPlans.json#L426):

 ```json
 "3d_fullres_nextou": {